 New York streets and sidewalks are crowded.
-Pedestrians have to hustle and sometimes claim their ground to get their space on sidewalks.
+Pedestrians have to hustle and fight to get their space on sidewalks.
 Obeying the rules of crosswalks and sidewalks are crucial in order to cross safely and arrive at your destination alive.
 Although you may not be able to control vehicles around you, you can do certain things to ensure your safety while crossing the street.

 Dangers of NYC Crosswalks